 South Florida’s damp climate and frequent rain cause a number of hazards for many customers and guests of our local businesses (grocery stores, convenience stores, office buildings, hotels and restaurants).
 As a result of our rainy conditions and other dangerous conditions (oily substances and grease at restaurants and condensation from refrigeration cases at grocery stores), there are precautions that business owners should take to protect their customers and guests from slipping and falling.
-One precaution is the placement of slip resistant mats at all entrances and other places where these dangerous floor conditions can exist.
-In fact, the presence of a well placed and well maintained non-slip mat may demonstrate that a business owner is actively taking preventive measures to avoid a slip and fall and it also shows their committment to protecting their customers and guests.
+One precaution is the placement of slip-resistant mats at all entrances and other places where these dangerous floor conditions can exist.
+In fact, the presence of a well-placed and well-maintained non-slip mat may demonstrate that a business owner is actively taking preventive measures to avoid a slip and fall and it also shows their commitment to protecting their customers and guests.

 FLOOR MAT BASICS:

-It is a general rule, that the longer the floor mat is, the more effectively it can absorb rain water from things like umbrellas, shopping carts and everyday footwear.
-On a rainy day, mats placed at a business location should allow for a minimum number of paces in the normal direction of foot traffic, allowing the mat a chance to absorb any water that may accumulate at a door or entrance way.
-Additonally, proper placement and good maintenance can have a considerable impact on the effectiveness of slip resistant mats.
+It is a general rule, that the longer the floor mat is, the more effectively it can absorb rainwater from things like umbrellas, shopping carts and everyday footwear.
+On a rainy day, mats placed at a business location should allow for a minimum number of paces in the normal direction of foot traffic, allowing the mat a chance to absorb any water that may accumulate at a door or entranceway.
+Additionally, proper placement and good maintenance can have a considerable impact on the effectiveness of slip-resistant mats.

 CHARACTERISTICS OF A GOOD MAT:

-Proper maintenance of all floor mats is required to insure that the mat being used to prevent a hazard does not itself become the hazard.
-Mats that are curled, ripped or worn should be replaced immediately and it is also important to clean the surface of a slip resistant mat in order to preserve its surface roughness.
+Proper maintenance of all floor mats is required to ensure that the mat is used to prevent a hazard does not itself become the hazard.
+Mats that are curled, ripped or worn should be replaced immediately and it is also important to clean the surface of a slip-resistant mat in order to preserve its surface roughness.
 After cleaning, floor mats should be allowed to dry flat before being used again and business owners should have extra mats so that worn and wet mats can be replaced.
 Additionally, during rainy weather, mats should be changed frequently.

 Here is what ISSA, a worldwide cleaning industry association, and Alliance, an OSHA cooperative says about proper maintenance: